arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-openmv-ttn/content.md

 ---
-title: Connecting the Vision Shield to The Things Network Using OpenMV
+title: Connecting to The Things Network Using OpenMV
 coverImage: assets/vs_mp_ttn_cover.svg
 tags: [Getting Started, OpenMV, IDE, Setup, TTN, LoRa]
 description: This tutorial explains how to connect your Portenta H7 to The Things Network (TTN) using the Vision Shield's LoRa Connectivity feature.
 ---

-# Connecting the Vision Shield to The Things Network Using OpenMV
+# Connecting to The Things Network Using OpenMV
 ## Overview

 This tutorial explains how to connect your Portenta H7 to The Things Network (TTN) using the Vision Shield's LoRa Connectivity feature.
 A data communication channel will be enabled between the H7 and a TTN application that will be configured on your TTN console.